holgern/pyedflib/README.rst

 Installation
 ------------

-pyEDFlib can be used with python 2.7.x or >=3.4.
-It depends on the numpy package.
+pyEDFlib can be used with `Python`_ 2.7.x or >=3.4.
+It depends on the `Numpy`_ package.
 To use the newest source code from git, you have to download the source code.
-You need a C compiler and a recent version of Cython.
+You need a C compiler and a recent version of `Cython`_.
 Go then to the source directory and type:

     python setup.py build
     python setup.py install